 Spelling example: kays = ke-alfe, a-alfe, ey-alfe, se-alfe.

-Like the ey in Beyrut, or the long vowel i in fine or ai in Baykal.
+Like the ey in Beirut, or the long vowel i in fine or ai in Baikal.

 Like the long English a in mate or in fame or ei in neighbour.